 The storm intensified as they drove back to Grandview point.

-“Someone’s waving Rory, pull over,” Katie said.
+“Someone’s waving Rory, pull over.”
 They were just past the turnoff to Grandview Point.
 “Backup.”

 Rory rolled his window down to better see the man who had stopped them.
 He appeared to be a hiker in distress.
 He was wearing khaki shorts, hiking boots, sunglasses, and a dirty white straw cowboy hat.
 Rory rolled his window down.